 This museum offers visitors a broad history of the United States, with an emphasis on the legacy of slavery.
 It includes displays and information on the Transatlantic Slave Trade, a thorough discussion of Reconstruction, and an enhanced collection of exhibits on the Civil Rights Movement.

 The National Memorial for Peace and Justice, which opened to the public in April 2018, is the country’s first memorial to the legacy of enslaved Black people, people terrorized by lynchings, African Americans humiliated by racial segregation and Jim Crow, and people of color burdened with contemporary guilt presumptions and police violence.

 Both as a physical site and as an outreach program, the museum acts as a medium for education about the legacy of racial injustice, as well as truth and reconciliation that leads to meaningful solutions to present concerns.
 Tickets are only $5.50 for adults and offer entry into both the museum and memorial.

 Montgomery appears to have something for everyone.
-Take advantage of another weekend trip from nearby Mobile, Alabama if you want to see more of the surrounding area.
+Take advantage of another weekend trip from nearby Montgomery, Alabama if you want to see more of the surrounding area.